ackerleytng/logaze/README.md

 When a user accesses [logaze](https://ackerleytng.github.io/logaze/), the user sees cached results, retrieved immediately from [jsonblob.com](https://jsonblob.com/).
 This allows the user to quickly start looking through the data (the laptop options).

-While that happens, the user's browser helps to check the recency of the cached results, and if necessary, triggers the scraper, hosted at https://logaze-ackerleytng.koyeb.app/, which writes to [jsonblob.com](https://jsonblob.com/).
+While that happens, the user's browser helps to check the recency of the cached results, and if necessary, triggers the scraper, which writes to [jsonblob.com](https://jsonblob.com/).

 If enough people periodically look at [logaze](https://ackerleytng.github.io/logaze/), people should generally get rather recent results!